Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 Includes: i) theory and practice of research techniques and appropriate use of experimental models, ii) an independent research project supervised by faculty, iii) oral and written communication skills, including the preparation of a research proposal and final written research project report.

-Prerequisite(s):Pathology 3500 with a mark of at least 70% or the former Pathology 3240A and the former Pathology 3245B with marks of at least 70% in each; and registration in Year 4 of the Honors Specialization in One Health.
+Prerequisite(s):Pathology 3500 with a mark of at least 70% or the former Pathology 3240A and the former Pathology 3245B with marks of at least 70% in each; and registration in Year 4 of the Honours Specialization in One Health.

 Extra Information: 10-15 laboratory/research hours per week plus 3 seminar hours per week.